Best Coffee Shops in Midtown NYC | Quality + Atmosphere

-Midtown is where you will not only find many tourist attractions like the base of Central Park, Times Square, Rockefeller Center, the High Line, Chelsea Market, and the Empire State Building, but is also where many businesses have their offices.
+Midtown is home to many of Manhattan's top sights, including the base of Central Park, Times Square, Rockefeller Center, the High Line, Chelsea Market, and the Empire State Building.
+It's also a hub for corporate offices and business headquarters.

-This creates a fun vibe of locals grabbing coffee on a quick work break and tourists finding their caffeine fix to keep their energy up.
+This creates a fun vibe of locals grabbing coffee on a quick work break and tourists finding their caffeine fix between sights.

-This map shows the Midtown coffee chops included in this post.
-Click the icon in the very top left to see a list view of each pinned location.
-Click the top right button to enlarge the map.
+This map shows each Midtown coffee shop included in this post.
+Click the icon at the top left to see a list view of each pinned location.
+Select the top right button to enlarge the map.
 Click the star to save to your own Google Maps account.
 To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.

 1. Remi Flower and Coffee